antolantic/YIOpenAPI/README.md

 * /sdk/swift/libs -- SDK library for building your applications
 * /sdk/swift/samples -- samples demonstrating the use of SDK APIs
 * /spec -- reference specs
-* /vr -- documents, design diagrams, and firmwares for 6-camera VR rig
+* /vr -- documents, design diagrams, and firmwarere's for 6-camera VR rig
-* /vr/bin -- firmwares
+* /vr/bin -- firmware's
 * /vr/design -- design diagrams (CAD)
 * /vr/doc -- documents

 ## SDK Features

-The SDKs provide APIs to support the following 4 areas
+The SDK's provide APIs to support the following 4 areas

-- camera control (start/stop recording video, capture photo, turn on/off viewfinder, etc)
+* Camera control (start/stop recording video, capture photo, turn on/off viewfinder, etc.)
-- camera settings (datetime, video resolution, photo size, video standard, etc)
+* Camera settings (datetime, video resolution, photo size, video standard, etc.)
-- camera state (record started/completed, video finder started etc)
+* Camera state (record started/completed, video finder started etc.)
-- media management (browse files stored on media, download, delete file)
+* Media management (browse files stored on media, download, delete file)

 ## Control VR/360/multi-camera system via Wi-Fi

 If you have a VR/360 rig or a multi-cameras system, you can have the cameras connected to a Wi-Fi network or a hotspot, and then control the cameras from your application (built using the YI Open API SDK), by following the steps below:

-1. update firmware (/sdk/bin/{country code}/firmware.bin)
+1. Update firmware (/sdk/bin/{country code}/firmware.bin)
-   * copy firmware.bin onto a microSD card
+   * Copy firmware.bin onto a microSD card
-   * start the camera with the microSD card
+   * Start the camera with the microSD card
-   * wait until the sound of starting music
+   * Wait until the sound of starting music

-2. setup config file (/sdk/bin/{country code}/sta.conf)
+1. Setup config file (/sdk/bin/{country code}/sta.conf)
-   * provide correct SSID and password for accessing the Wi-Fi network or the hotspot
+   * Provide correct SSID and password for accessing the Wi-Fi network or the hotspot
-   * give each camera a different device name
+   * Give each camera a different device name
-   * set the correct country code (e.g. CN for China, US for United States etc)
+   * Set the correct country code (e.g. CN for China, US for United States etc)
-   * save the changes to sta.conf and copy it onto the microSD card
+   * Save the changes to sta.conf and copy it onto the microSD card
-   * start the camera with the microSD card
+   * Start the camera with the microSD card

-3. turn on Wi-Fi on camera
+1. turn on Wi-Fi on camera
-   * go to camera settings -> Wi-Fi
+   * Go to camera settings -> Wi-Fi
-   * pick the Wi-Fi frequency matching to the one broadcasting from your Wi-Fi network or hotspot
+   * Pick the Wi-Fi frequency matching to the one broadcasting from your Wi-Fi network or hotspot
-   * turn on Wi-Fi (note that the ON button is green)
+   * Turn on Wi-Fi (note that the ON button is green)

-4. tryout YI360Demo sample (/sdk/{java, swift}/samples/YI360Demo)
+1. Tryout YI360Demo sample (/sdk/{java, swift}/samles/YI360Demo)
-   * build and launch the sample app
+   * Build and launch the sample app

 ## Live video

 Interested in doing live video in your application using your YI 4K Action Camera?
 Try out our API for live video support.
 This is how it works:

-1. update firmware (see above for details).
+1. Update firmware (see above for details).

-2. call buildLiveVideoQRCode to generate an binary array and save it as an image. the information needed would include ssid, password, resolution, bitrate, duration, rtmpurl, and the size of the QR code image in pixels.
+1. Call buildLiveVideoQRCode to generate an binary array and save it as an image. the information needed would include SSID, password, resolution, bitrate, duration, RTMP URL, and the size of the QR code image in pixels.

-3. start your YI 4K Action Camera and choose Live mode (at the bottom of the shooting mode selection screen), you will be prompted to provide the QR code to scan.
+1. Start your YI 4K Action Camera and choose Live mode (at the bottom of the shooting mode selection screen), you will be prompted to provide the QR code to scan.

-4. scan the QR code image using the camera. few seconds later, your live video stream from the camera will be pushed to the rtmp url that you provided.
+1. Scan the QR code image using the camera. few seconds later, your live video stream from the camera will be pushed to the RTMP URL that you provided.

 ## Build your VR camera